Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \insfigscaled{around_branchpoint_FG}{0.9}{Local configuration around a branch point in a Fock-Goncharov network.}

-Requiring the $SL(2)$ representation $\rho$ to be flat is equivalent to enforcing non-abelian branch point constraints.
+Requiring the $SL(2)$-representation $\rho$ to be flat is equivalent to enforcing branch point constraints.
 There is one constraint for each branch point.
 For any branch point in a Fock-Goncharov network this constraint is of the form

-where $\widetilde{D}$ is a strictly off-diagonal matrix.
+where $\widetilde{\cD}_3$ is a strictly off-diagonal matrix.
 See Figure~\ref{fig:around_branchpoint_FG}.
-The $\cS$-wall matrices that appear in a branch point equation are fully determined by this constraint.
-Their off-diagonal elements are of the form
+The $\cS$-matrices that appear in this equation are fully determined by this constraint: their off-diagonal elements are of the form

-where one of the matrices $D$ has a tilde on it.
-This element computes the abelian parallel transport along a path $a^{(ij)}_k$, that starts at the lift $z_k^{(i)}$ to the cover $\Sigma$, runs backwards along the wall $w^{ij}$ until it hits a branch point, loops around the branch point, and follows the wall $w^{ij}$ forwards to the lift $z_k^{(j)}$.
+where one of the matrices $\cD$ has a tilde on it.
+(As noted before, this formula has a nice geometric interpretation: it represents the $GL(1)$ parallel transport along a path $a^{(ij)}_k$ that starts at the lift $z_k^{(j)}$, runs backward along the wall $w^{ij}$ until it hits a branch point, loops around the branch point, then follows the wall $w^{ij}$ forward to the lift $z_k^{(i)}$.)

-Now that we have determined the $\cS$-matrices in terms of the abelian representation $\rho^{\ab}$, we can give the complete $SL(2)$ representation $\rho$ in terms of abelian data.
+Now that we have determined the $\cS$-matrices, we have an explicit description of the $SL(2)$-representation $\rho$ in terms of abelian data.
 In particular, we can compute the monodromies of $\rho$ around any loop on $C$.